5 Written questions

 5 Matching questions

-- What is the nature and channel of interior warming herbs?
+- What is the nature of antirheumatic herbs and how are they taken?

 5 Multiple choice questions

 - warming body and re-ignites ming men fire.